The Best Investment Advice I Ever Received

 Before we get started, I’m not a financial advisor.
 I’m not giving you investing advice.
 Your situation is likely different from mine.
 I’m simply sharing what I’ve learned, advice given to me, what I learned from reading studies and what that I practice.
 You should always consult a certified financial advisor to see if anything you read is right for your situation.

-For September, the Dow tumbled 8.8%, while the S&P 500 fell 9.3%.
+In September 2022, the Dow tumbled 8.8%, while the S&P 500 fell 9.3%.
 The Nasdaq lost 10.5%.

-I want to talk about why I found this mindset is wrong and how I’ve been able to shift it.
-If it’s helpful to you, put it into action.
+Let me tell you why I found this mindset to be wrong and how I’ve been able to shift it.
+And…

 The research firm Dalbar conducted a study looking at the 20-year period from December 31,1993 – December 31,2013.